tjintranet/CLAYS-POD-Order-Processing-Tool/README.md

    - Click "Download Template" to get the Excel order format
    - Use this template for creating your orders

+### Quick ISBN Lookup

+1. **Check Individual Titles**
+   - Use the "ISBN Lookup" panel on the right side
+   - Enter any ISBN (10 or 13 digits, with or without dashes)
+   - Click "Search" or press Enter
+   - View availability status with book details

+2. **Search Results**
+   - **Green (Available)**: Shows ISBN, title, and setup date
+   - **Red (Not Available)**: Shows ISBN and unavailable message
+   - Results auto-hide after 10 seconds for available items

 ### Processing Orders

+### Processing Orders

 1. **Enter Order Reference**
-   - Input a unique order reference in the "Order Reference" field
+   - Input a unique order reference in the "Order Reference" field (left panel)
    - This field is required before uploading files

 2. **Upload Excel File**
    - Click "Choose File" and select your Excel order file
    - Supported formats: `.xlsx`, `.xls`
    - The file should contain columns: `ISBN` and `Qty`
+   - Maximum file size: 10MB

 3. **Review Processed Data**
    - Orders appear in the preview table with validation status